petermartin/aki-resume/index.md

 __Nanny, Lowell MA__
 * Daily care of two children from infancy to preschool.
 * Planned, scheduled, and managed on-site and off-site educational activities throughout the week.
 * Assisted with cleaning, cooking, and coverage when needed.

+`2011-present`
+__Photo by Aki / Event & Family Photography__
+* Perform photography for multiple genres including event, wedding, headshots and portraits.
+* Managed digital asset library of photos for delivery, archival, backup, and editing of client photos and video.

 `2012-2015`
 __Los Angeles Dream Center / Ministry Coordinator and Student Leader, Los Angeles__

-* Performed 20+ hours of physical service weekly in underserved communities.
+* Worked directly on the ground, logging 20+ hours a week in at-risk, underserved, and homeless communities.
+* Provided fresh food and basic needs to underserved communities in food deserts.
-* Assisted Director of Ministries as liaison to site staff.
+* Assisted Director of Ministries as liaison to site staff, managing schedules, meetings, and team performance.
-* Established relationships and evaluated the development of 25 students throughout program annually.
+* Established relationships, monitored, and managed the development of 25+ student classes.
-* Planned, coordinated, and executed events.
+* Regularly planned, coordinated, and managed events for 100+ attendees.

 ## Education

 `2011-2013`
 __Dream Center Leadership School, Los Angeles__
-- A two-year leadership development program at the world-renowned Los Angeles Dream Center.
+- Completed a two-year leadership development program at the world-renowned Los Angeles Dream Center.
 Welcomed onto staff following graduation.

 `2009-2011`
 __College of the Canyons, Santa Clarita__
 - Studied film and digital photography.

 <!-- ### Footer